Help CenterEditor and TemplatesAdd forms in the emailHow to create a formula in Mailmodo?

 You can collect essential information by asking simple questions and calculating an output based on the responses.

 a.
 Here is an example of a BMI calculator.
-It is much easier to ask for the recipient’s weight and height and calculate the BMI rather than directly asking the recipient what is your BMI
+It is much easier to ask for the recipient’s weight and height and calculate the BMI rather than directly asking the recipient what is your BMI.

 How to create a formula in Mailmodo?